jaredtrp/portfolio/README.md

 ## Work

 This section contains the 2 major projects I've worked on so far.
 It uses flexbox and media queries.
+If the user hovers over each project, it will drop in opacity.

 ## Contact